Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#146 LRU Cache/ReadMe.md

         * To refresh the element, evict it and use the **put** function to re-insert the value.
         * Return the saved value

+# Working
+See this [link](https://www.geeksforgeeks.org/lru-cache-implementation/) to visualize how the algorithm works.

 # Credits
 [GeeksForGeeks](https://www.geeksforgeeks.org/lru-cache-implementation/)